The requirements for initial acceptance to the School of Nursing for all applicants are:

 8. A personal interview (by invitation only) initiated by the Admissions Committee.

 9. Preference is given to applicants who have successfully completed college coursework, particularly Anatomy & Physiology.
-Science and Math courses must have been completed ten years prior to beginning the first nursing course.
+Science and Math courses must be less than 10 years old.

 Applicants educated outside the USA for high school and/or college: